 People who are unwell or distressed often put on a brave face to cover how they feel.
 That is why it is important to reassure them that you value their honesty and that you will listen and not judge them, regardless of how they are feeling.

-Emphasise that having suicidal thoughts is not something to be ashamed of; is something experienced by many people with a mental illness, and that talking about it does not increase the risk of someone taking their own life.
+Emphasise that having suicidal thoughts is not something to be ashamed of; is something experienced by many people, and that talking about it does not increase the risk of someone taking their own life.

 When people feel suicidal it can seem like nothing will ever feel good again.
 Telling them that they will feel better if they take steps towards getting help may be just the incentive they need to move forward.